idleberg/nix-config/README.md

 curl -fsSL https://install.determinate.systems/nix | sh -s -- install
 ```

 The first dialog in the installer will ask you whether to "Install Determinate Nix?".
 Suprisingly, the answer is "No", we're going to use the installer to install Nix from NixOS.
+Everything else cann usually be answered "yes".

 ### 2. Install Nix-Darwin